hansjny/Natural-Nerd/README.md

 ### Nerdforge Code Repository
-This repository contains a collection of all the project-code used in projects.
+This repository contains a collection of code to Arduino and other projects.
+Mainly LEDs/Arduino.

 #### Project
 * [Hexaleaf Aurora](https://github.com/hansjny/Natural-Nerd/tree/master/Hexaleaf)